main banner

 45 Squadron 14/Aug/44

-The operations record book for 45 Squadron at Ranchi in Burma on September 3, 1944 reads:
+The operations record book for 45 Squadron at Ranchi in India on September 3, 1944 reads:

 “Stand down was observed today.
 F/Lt G H Proctor posted to the Squadron, arrived with his navigator Sgt G Bargh.
 The football team played an exciting match against a ‘hot’ Army team, the result after a hard tussle being a no score draw.”

-The Squadron was at this time not on operations having transferred to the Mosquito twin engine fighter bomber.
+The Squadron was at this time not on operations having converted onto the Mosquito twin engine fighter bomber.
 Gordon's last recorded flight in his second log book is dated 22 September from Kumbhirgram in a Mosquito.

 At 14:36 on the afternoon of 3rd Oct 1944, F/Lt Proctor departed from Kumbhirgram in Assam in Mosquito HP936 with his navigator, F/Sgt George William Bargh from Church Warsop, Nottinghamshire.
 This was the first and only operational mission that their names are found on in 45 Squadron, the unit having only commenced operations on October 1st and the Proctor/Bargh crew were not involved in those first two days of attacks.
 This mission was lead by F/O A N Houn and F/O H J S Cargill 406193 of the Royal Australian Air Force in Mosquito HP978.